Red dwarf: Habitability

 Modern evidence suggests that planets in red dwarf systems are extremely unlikely to be habitable.
 In spite of their great numbers and long lifespans, there are several factors which may make life difficult on planets around a red dwarf.
 First, planets in the habitable zone of a red dwarf would be so close to the parent star that they would likely be tidally locked.
 For a nearly circular orbit, this would mean that one side would be in perpetual daylight and the other in eternal night.
 This could create enormous temperature variations from one side of the planet to the other.
 Such conditions would appear to make it difficult for forms of life similar to those on Earth to evolve.
 And it appears there is a great problem with the atmosphere of such tidally locked planets: the perpetual night zone would be cold enough to freeze the main gases of their atmospheres, leaving the daylight zone bare and dry.
-On the other hand though, a theory proposes that either a thick atmosphere or planetary ocean could potentially circulate heat around such a planet.
+On the other hand, a theory proposes that either a thick atmosphere or planetary ocean could potentially circulate heat around such a planet.
+Furthermore, even if a red dwarf's characteristics render most of its planet's surface uninhabitable, there is a chance for life to exist around a limited region, such as the planet's terminator.

 Variability in stellar energy output may also have negative impacts on the development of life.
 Red dwarfs are often flare stars, which can emit gigantic flares, doubling their brightness in minutes.
 This variability makes it difficult for life to develop and persist near a red dwarf.
 While it may be possible for a planet orbiting close to a red dwarf to keep its atmosphere even if the star flares, more-recent research suggests that these stars may be the source of constant high-energy flares and very large magnetic fields, diminishing the possibility of life as we know it.